Check your school designation

 Canada Student Loan Repayment Rates by Institution

-Below you will find information on the repayment of Canada student loans.
-This information is provided to help students make informed decisions about their post-secondary education investment.
+Below you will find information on the repayment of Canada student loans to help you make informed decisions about your post-secondary education investment.

 The repayment rate refers to the percentage of Canada loan dollars that have been repaid by former students that attended the institution.
 The higher the number, the better the results.
 Rates below 60.0% are considered high risk.